HernanRodriguez1/Bypass-AMSI/README.md

 # Bypass AMSI 2022

-Hello, I share 3 of my scripts that will allow you to evade Windows Defender and AMSI with updated signatures.
+Hello, I share 3 of my scripts that will allow you to evade Windows Defender and AMSI with updated signatures.<br>
 Tested Windows 11 Pro.

 ## Bypass AMSI Method 1: